ExtendRealityLtd/VRTK.Prefabs/README.md

 ### Documentation

-Visit the [VRTK.Academy] for a collection of educational content to help you get the most out of building spatial computing solutions with VRTK.
+Visit the [Academy] for a collection of educational content to help you get the most out of building spatial computing solutions with the VRTK Prefabs.

 ### Setting up the project